mrspeaker/oscillator/README.md

 Balancing
 Re-export bg at 40%
-Remove or slow down shake
-Add "warning" sample, or "hit" sound when bombs start to rotate - blink bombs tint font correctly
+tint font correctly

 ### optionals

+EFFECT: on success, explode bombs better missile exlosion
 Make the "radar dots" look like radars or something.
 Add a HUD with % of places searched, time passed (slo-mo-time)
-TUTORIAL: "shoot the damn bombs" warning if first bombs get too close to ground and no fire Add touch support
+TUTORIAL: "shoot the damn bombs" warning if first bombs get too close to ground and no fire Add touch support background action
-EFFECT: on success, explode bombs background action
 EFFECT: VHS video tape (or digital glitch) look on bottom of screen Extra voices